-The several platforms used to educate citizens on the need to reduce the consumption of high-fat diets have not yielded the needed results.
-This knowledge gap prevents a comprehensive understanding of the potential benefits of the different pepper species in mitigating high-fat diet-induced dyslipidemia and limits the development of evidence-based interventions for individuals at risk.
+Health education and campaigns on dietary and lifestyle modifications to prevent consumption of especially high-fat diet may not be completely effective considering that these high-fat diets appear more palatable and appetizing.
+This knowledge gap prevents a comprehensive understanding of the potential benefits of the different pepper species in mitigating high-fat dietinduced dyslipidemia and limits the development of evidence-based interventions for individuals at risk.
 This study aimed to compare the effects of three pepper species (green, red and black) on plasma and fecal lipid profile of high-fat diet fed wistar rats.